TailAdmin/vue-tailwind-admin-dashboard/README.md

-# TailAdmin - Vue.js
+# TailAdmin Vue - Free Vue.js Tailwind CSS Admin Dashboard Template

-A free, open-source admin dashboard template built with Vue.js and Tailwind CSS.
+TailAdmin Vue is a free, open-source admin dashboard template **built on Vue.js**, popular and progressive JavaScript framework, and **Tailwind CSS**.
+This **powerful combination** provides developers with an extensive library of essential components, elements, and pages to launch a comprehensive and data-centric back-end, dashboard, or admin panel solution for any Vue.js based web projects.

 ![TailAdmin Vue.js Dashboard Preview](./banner.png)

+With TailAdmin Vue, you can leverage **Vue.js 3** features such as declarative rendering, component-based architecture, Vue Router for routing, and Pinia for state management.
+It also utilizes the power of Tailwind CSS for rapid UI development with its low-level utility classes and responsive design capabilities.

 ## Overview